masoudmodabber/commons-protocol/docs/domain.md

 No central authority manages the local market.

-A Commons may establish behavioural rules, but it should not determine the value of voluntary exchanges.
+No Commons determines the value of voluntary exchanges.

+Prices emerge through free negotiation between Participants.

+Different Commons are expected to develop different local economies.

+This diversity is considered a strength of the protocol rather than a problem to be solved.

 # Cross Commons Exchange